savonarola/beam-lazy/README.md

 1655152183.532850 [0 127.0.0.1:49337] "HGETALL" "user:6"
 ```

 We see that `qlc` scans as many posts as needed and then looks up user data for each.
+The whole tables are not scanned anymore.
 This can be done because we provide an appropriate lookup function.

-Now we can iterate through the whole table in constant memory.
-However, with the lookup join _in our setup_, we make more Redis operations.
+Now we can iterate through the whole joined table in constant memory.
+However, with the lookup join, _in our setup_ we make more Redis operations if read _the whole_ table.
 We fetch the same users over and over for different posts.

 Finally, we do not verify keys passed to the lookup function against the key pattern for simplicity.